 For the young and young at heart, Dr. Seuss will be the cruise director.
 Beginning with the Dr. Seuss character parade, interactive storytime and arts and crafts activities, through the Green Eggs and Ham Breakfast, the world’s greatest children’s storybook author and his unforgettable characters will be front and center.

-On Monday while in Nassau, Bahamas, cruise guests who aren’t in the NMM finals will have the opportunity to take great day excursions including history tours, snorkeling, a day at the Atlantis Aquaventure Park, swimming with dolphins or golfing.
+On Monday while in Nassau, Bahamas, the day will begin early with Graduation in the Venetian Lounge shortly after docking.
+For the rest of the day, CC cruisers can spend the day on the beach, sightseeing or shopping in Nassau’s famous Straw Market.
+They will also have opportunities to take great day excursions including history tours, snorkeling, a day at the Atlantis Aquaventure Park, swimming with dolphins or golfing.

-Unless guests are interested in the N2K finals, Tuesday will be spent on Carnival’s own private islands—Princess Cays.
-This is a very relaxed day during which you can bask in the sun on the beautiful, white sands beaches or kick back in a giant hammock under tall palm trees swaying in the breeze.
+Tuesday will be spent at Carnival’s own private island—Princess Cay.
+While 16 Memory Masters will be engaged in a daylong nerve-wracking battle of memory skills, the rest of the cruisers will be basking in the sun on the beautiful, white sands beaches or kicked back in a giant hammock under tall palm trees swaying in the breeze.
 Lunch is an island barbecue.
 For those who just can’t lie still, snorkeling and dune buggy tours will be scheduled, along with a coastal cruise of the islands and a glass-bottomed boat excursion over the nearby coral reef.

 Leigh Bortins started Classical Conversations in 1997.
 The family-owned company is headquartered in Southern Pines, North Carolina.
 For more information, visit www.classicalconversations.com.